How to Set Up a Solar Business in 2026: A Step-By-Step Guide

 How a business loan can help you grow your solar business

-With Flexi Term Loan and Flexi Hybrid Loan, you can repay part of your loan early without any extra fees.
+• No prepayment charges on Flexi loans: With Flexi Term Loan and Flexi Hybrid Loan, part-prepayment can be made without any additional fees.

-Usually, the loan amount is credited to your bank account within 48 hours after approval.
+• Quick disbursal within 48 hours*: Loan amounts are typically credited to the bank account within 48 hours after approval.

 Challenges in the solar business and how to overcome them